-YEAR: (Circle appropriate semester/session below)

-Fall Spring Summer Summer (4 week sessions) Summer (6 week sessions) Summer (8 week sessions) full term First 8 wks Second 8 wks full term First 8 wks Second 8 wks full term First Session Second Session Third Session First Session Second Session First Session Second Session
+YEAR: (Circle appropriate semester/session below) ow) Fall Spring Summer Summer (4 week sessions) Summer (6 week sessions) Summer (8 week sessions) full term full term full term First Session First Session First Session First 8 wks First 8 wks Second Session Second Session Second Session Second 8 wks Second 8 wks Third Session No. of Cr Graduate Studen t's Faculty Mentor the supervisor of the In which departn nent are you enrolle ed for an MA or PhD?
+In which departn nent is your graduat te minor?
+TODIC OF DDA OJECT:

-STUDENT'S NAME:

-I.D Number: E-MAIL:

-G695 Faculty Supervisor: No. of Credits:

-Graduate Student's Faculty N (not necessarily the supervise

-In which department are you enrolled for an MA or PhD?

-.
-1 1 0

-In which department is your graduate minor?

-TOPIC OF PROJECT:

-STUDENT'S RESPONSIBILITIES: Please attach to this form a detailed description of your project that includes a reading list, lab work, papers/due dates, other responsibilities and any other pertinent material that will inform the DGS about your project.
+that will inform the DGS about your project.